Remarks on C*-discrete inclusions: Actions of UTCs on C*-algebras

 In this section we propose a definition of \emph{freeness} for an action $F:\cC\to\fgpBim(A)$, where $\cC$ is a UTC and $A$ is a unital C*-algebra.
 We will then crucially use this property to ensure that if $A$ is simple, $F$ is outer, and $\bbB\in\Vec(\cC^{\op})$ is a connected $\cC$-graded C*-algebra, then the reduced crossed product C*-algebra of $A$ by $F$ under $\bbB$ denoted $B:=A\rtimes_{F,r}\bbB$ remains simple.

 \begin{defn} Let $\cC$ be a unitary tensor category, and let $A$ be a unital C*-algebra.
-We say that an outer action (i.e. fully-faithful unitary tensor functor) $F:\cC\to \fgpBim(A)$ is \textbf{free} if for each $c\in\cC$ and every $\xi\in F(c)$ we have
+We say that an outer action (i.e. fully-faithful unitary tensor functor) $F:\cC\to \fgpBim(A)$ is \textbf{free} if for each $c\in\cC$ not containing $1_\cC$ in its semisimple decomposition and every $\xi\in F(c)$ we have

 \end{defn}

 This condition stems from categorifying the averaging properties for outer actions of discrete groups on unital C*-algebras obtained by \cite{MR4010423}.
 There, they show that for discrete group actions freeness is a consequence of outerness.
 One should also compare this freeness condition for UTC-actions with \emph{Popa's averaging technique} for collections of outer automorphisms of C*-algebras with the \emph{Dixmier Property} \cite[Lemma 5.10]{MR4599249}.
 Definition \ref{defn:FreeAction} should also be compared with \emph{Kishimoto's condition} \cite[Definition 2.8]{2016arXiv161106954K}, employed to \emph{detect} ideals in $B$ with ideals in $A$, and first appearing in \cite{MR634163}.